'I Could Be Classified As One Of The Lucky Female Golfers, As I’ve Got Small Breasts That Don’t Get In The Way Of My Swing'

 “Getting fitted for a suitable sports bra was unanimously well-received,” Clarke added.

-I will certainly be taking breast health more seriously by choosing a sports bra for my games of golf moving forward.
+I have certainly started taking breast health more seriously by choosing to wear a sports bra for my games of golf now.
+Will you?

 Carly Frost is one of the golf industry’s best-known female writers, having worked for golf magazines for over 20 years.
 As a consistent three-handicapper who plays competitive club golf at Parkstone and the Isle of Purbeck courses in Dorset every week, Carly is well-versed in what lady golfers love.
 Her passion for golf and skill at writing combine to give her an unbeatable insight into the ladies game.